domRiddle/ASF/Docker.md

 docker run -it -e "ASF_CRYPTKEY=MyPassword" -e "ASF_ARGS=--process-required" --name asf justarchi/archisteamfarm
 ```

 This will properly pass your `--cryptkey` argument to ASF process being run inside docker container, as well as other args.
-Of course, if you're advanced user then you can also modify `ENTRYPOINT` and pass your custom arguments yourself.
+Of course, if you're advanced user then you can also modify `ENTRYPOINT` or add `CMD` and pass your custom arguments yourself.

 Unless you want to provide custom encryption key or other advanced options, usually you don't need to include any special environment variables, as our docker containers are already configured to run with a sane expected default options of `--no-restart` `--process-required` `--system-required`, so as you can see our `ASF_ARGS` above are redundant in this case, and only `ASF_CRYPTKEY` is relevant.